Tuesday, January 19, 2021

 “Thus have I heard.
 At one time the Buddha was staying on Vulture Peak in Rajagṛha with a great assembly of twelve hundred and fifty monks.
 He was also accompanied by thirty-two thousand Bodhisattvas led by Manjusri, the Dharma Prince.”

 According to Master Rennyo’s interpretation, the Contemplation Sutra and the Lotus Sutra were taught by Shakyamuni in the same time.
-I will explain this in more detail at a later time in the commentary.

 [7] The Three Pure Land Sutras - A Study and Translation from Chinese by Hisao Inagaki in collaboration with Harold Stewart, Bukkyo Dendo Kyokai and Numata Centre for Buddhist Translation and Research, Kyoto, 2003, p.76